 Before the season starts, an initial tiering is done based on the number of teams registered and the skill level identified by the coach and/or players during the registration process.
 It is our goal to make 3 on 3 hockey competitive, entertaining and meaningful for players, coaches and parents.
 Bear in mind that we do not have try-outs in this league and that the coaches/players self-identify their skill levels.

 An initial schedule is drafted to give each team approximately 5 games.
 After these games are played, we look at each teams’ performance to determine whether or not the competition in their division is too strong or too weak for their level of play.
 Also taken into consideration are requests we receive from coaches to move their teams.
-It is a huge process to undertake, which is why we are one of the few leagues in Canada to do this.
-It involves a completely new schedule and while it may not sound like much on the surface, we have hundreds of ice slots spread out over various City of Edmonton arenas. and must take into consideration appropriate times for age groups.
+Re-tiering involves a completely new schedule and while it may not sound like much on the surface, we have hundreds of ice slots spread out over various City of Edmonton arenas. and must take into consideration appropriate times for age groups.
 Referee assignments is another situation that has to be rescheduled as well.

 Some things to keep in mind when registering a team so that we can offer this benefit for teams:

 Coaches are contacted prior to any movement of their team.
 Once all factors are considered, the team placements are confirmed and the remainder of the schedule is done up and posted.
-Can there still be a blowout?
-Sure there can.
-Can a key player get injured or sick and change how a team performs?
-Of course.
 There are many factors that can affect a teams’ performance and while we attempt to take into consideration many of these, we cannot account for all of them.

 We may also re-tier for playoffs.
-This is to even out the competition level of each division and make the league even more enjoyable for everyone
+This is to even out the competition level of each division and make the playoffs more enjoyable for everyone.

-Dedicated spares are essentially affiliated players.
-These are players who may be registered to play full time with another team and will spare for another or players who have registered to only spare for a particular team.
-As with all players, dedicated spares must also register to be covered by our insurance but do not pay any money to the league to join.
-We ask that spares – whether from the general spare list or dedicated to a team – pay the coach $20.00.
+Dedicated spares are players who have registered to spare for a particular team.
+Dedicated spares pay a $25.00 registration fee.
+This is to cover insurance and uniform costs.
+In the event that they do not play a single game, this fee will be refunded.
+We ask that spares pay the coach $20.00 when called to play.
 We do not regulate or collect this.
-It is incumbent on the coach of each team to determine if they are going to collect this money and if so, what it will be spent on or how it will be divided between the parents of the registered players.
+It is incumbent on the coach of each team to determine if they are going to collect this money and if so, how it will be spent.

 All dedicated spares should play in the division which is of equal caliber or better than their skill level.
-Our divisions are split based upon skill level so we may have Bantam Minor, Bantam Major and Bantam Elite.
-All players are in the same age group however their skill levels are quite different.
+Our divisions are split based upon skill level so we may have U15 Div 1, U15 Div 2 and U15 Div 3.
+All players are in the same age group however their skill levels can be quite different.

 A player can spare for a team in a higher division but at no time may a player spare for a lower division.
 For example: